 Resource consents for the diversion from the Waiau River into the wetlands (AUTH-20211137-01) and discharge into the Waiau Lagoon from the wetlands (AUTH-20211137-02) were obtained in 2021 for a duration of 35 years.
-The Trust was not compliant with AUTH-20211137-01 due to a change in interpretation of the conditions by Environment Southland Compliance, i.e. the operation of the wetlands was the same as previous years which had been deemed fully compliant.
+The Trust was not compliant with AUTH-20211137-01 in the 2022/23 year due to a change in interpretation of the conditions by Environment Southland Compliance, i.e. the operation of the wetlands was the same as previous years which had been deemed fully compliant.